 Asset Diversification versus Climate Action

 Asset pricing and climate policy are analyzed in a global economy where consumption goods are produced by both a green and a carbon-intensive sector.
-We allow for endogenous growth and three types of damages from global warming.
-It is shown that, initially, the desire to diversify assets complements the attempt to mitigate economic damages from climate change.
+We allow for two types of damages from global warming.
+Given that the economy is initially heavily dependent on carbon-intensive capital, the desire to diversify assets complements the attempt to mitigate economic damages from climate change.
 In the longer run, however, a trade-off between diversification and climate action emerges.
 We derive the optimal carbon price, the equilibrium risk-free rate, and risk premia.
-Climate disasters, which are more likely to occur sooner as temperature rises, significantly increase risk premia.
+Climate disasters, which are more likely to occur sooner as temperature rises, significantly increase risk premia on financial assets.

 Keywords: decarbonization, diversification, carbon price, asset prices, green assets, disaster risk